FGasper/p5-Net-Curl-Easier/README.md

 Note that, since _OBJ_ is returned, you can chain calls to this with calls to other methods like `perform()`.

+You may not need to call this method since `new()` calls it for you.

 ## $obj = _OBJ_->push( $NAME1 => \\@VALUES1, $NAME2 => \\@VALUES2, .. )

 Like `set()`, but for `pushopt()`.